 By tapping into UGC, brands can effectively start to shape brand perception and sentiment by highlighting content from invested, loyal customers.
 This sort of content is also highly effective at boosting user engagement and interaction, especially on social media, while driving increased conversions and revenue—ads with UGC reap click-through rates five times greater than average.
 GoPro does a fantastic job of leveraging UGC photos and videos taken by its product users to highlight their features and quality in a way that feels less self-serving and promotional.

-Brands need to provide a unique and exciting customer experience in order to thrive against competitors.
-The importance of good customer experience cannot be understated.
+Brands will need to create amazing customer experiences in 2023 to ensure that they can continue to thrive in uncertain conditions.
 Customers today base their loyalty to a brand on the experience it provides more than anything else.
 Case in point: a whopping 86% of buyers are willing to pay more for a great customer experience.

 In general, the dominating marketing trends today are those that are highly focused on brands adopting a more conversational and personal tone.
 This is what’s better known as conversational marketing, which strives to establish a one-on-one, real-time connection between customers and those marketing to them.
 The goal of conversational marketing is to enhance customer interaction and experience by providing instant solutions, resulting in higher levels of customer loyalty and satisfaction.

 Adopting this more conversational, approachable tone in their marketing efforts has paid off for finance software company Ellie Mae.
 By employing bots designed to facilitate conversational marketing, they increased their daily demo requests by 165%.
 These were leads that had never gone to the trouble of filling out a demo request form until they were presented with an alternative that was more direct, human, and instantaneous regarding their needs.

 In the past, Marketers have focused on single or complimentary channels when deciding on approaches to gain new customers.
 Omnichannel Marketing is a somewhat new shift that will continue to gain traction in 2023.